 Owners of office premises, warehouse facilities and hotels generally employ professional companies or use outsourcing arrangements for property management.
 However, industrial properties are generally managed by owners themselves.

 For real estate disposals, outsourcing consultants are usually involved, such as:

 Generally, foreign nationals have the same scope of rights, guarantees and security as local companies and individuals.
 The following federal law restrictions apply to foreign nationals:

-They cannot conclude transactions establishing control over businesses of strategic importance for national defence and security, for example military and nuclear, telecoms and aerospace businesses, without the prior consent of the federal government.
+They cannot conclude transactions establishing control over businesses of strategic importance for national defence and security, for example military and nuclear, telecoms, aerospace businesses and legal monopolies, without the prior consent of the federal government.